neurodata/progl.ai/index.md

 Progressive Learning: "agents learn progressively whenever they leverage data to improve performance on both previously met, and as yet unmet tasks, with resource constraints" [1](http://arxiv.org/abs/2004.12908)

-## Weekly Seminar Series
+## Weekly Seminar Series: Brains to Bits

-Starting 7/29/2020, a seminar series will be held weekly on Wednesdays at noon ET via Zoom.
+Starting 7/29/2020, a seminar series called "Brains to Bits" will be held weekly on Wednesdays at noon ET via Zoom.
 More details TBA.

 ## Progressive Learning for ML